arindam-mazumdar/heart-check/README.md

 ## Drink vs Smoke correlation

-Detail of the project is the url:
+Detail of the project is in the url:

+## Best Classifier for predicting risk of heart disease

+Detals of the project is in the url: